LGBTQ history in India: 1700s

+1800s

-The British Raj, in directly governed British territories, replaced the criminal offences and punishments set out in the Mughal Fatawa 'Alamgiri, with those of the 1862 Indian Penal Code, section Section 377 covering homosexuality.
+In 1861, the British Raj, in directly governed British territories, replaced the criminal offences and punishments set out in the Mughal Fatawa 'Alamgiri, with those of the 1862 Indian Penal Code, section Section 377 covering homosexuality.
 The law stated: "Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with [imprisonment for life], or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.
 Explanation: Penetration is sufficient to constitute the carnal intercourse necessary to the offense described in the section."
 The law was drafted by Thomas Babington Macaulay, who based it on anti-sodomy laws that already existed in Britain."
-The term "order of the nature" was never defined, hence considering its vagueness, the law could apply to virtually any sexual act considered against this order by the British Judiciary, which included all penetrative sexual acts, except for vaginal penetration by a man.There are not many cases that were tried under this law, though, as there were only exist 5 recorded cases that were tried under Section 377 India till 1920.
+The term "order of the nature" was never defined, hence considering its vagueness, the law could apply to virtually any sexual act considered against this order by the British Judiciary, which included all penetrative sexual acts, except for vaginal penetration by a man.
+There are not many cases that were tried under this law, though, as there were only exist 5 recorded cases that were tried under Section 377 India till 1920.
 The law had a larger impact on social values than legal ones.
 The anti-sodomy law in Britain and, in turn, India, was inspired by the 'purity campaign', an ideology that aimed at repressing sexual conduct in British society.
 This campaign also changed the perception and beliefs about sexualities in the European society.

+In 1871, the hijra were labelled a "criminal tribe" in the Criminal Tribes Act (1871).
+Eventually, they were subjected to compulsory registration, unlawful monitoring, and stigmatization.
+British Lieutenant-Governor Edmund Drummond (1814–1895) framed the anti-hijra campaign as a necessary project of "extinguishment" and "extinction."
+The surveillance methods were enacted over communities with hopes to eradicate hijras permanently.

-One of the first sodomy-related cases to be prosecuted under British rule in India was the case of Khairati vs Queen Empress in 1884.
+In 1884, the sodomy-related case to be prosecuted under British rule in India was the case of Khairati vs Queen Empress.
 Khairati was first called on by the police when he was seen dressed as a woman and singing with a group of women in Moradabad.
-The case was brought to the Allahabad high court, where Khairati was forced to undergo a medical examination and it was found that he had an 'extended anal orifice' which was the sign of a 'habitual catamite'.
+The case was brought to the Allahabad high court, where Khairati was forced to undergo a medical examination and was found to have an 'extended anal orifice' which was a sign of a 'habitual catamite'.
 Cross-dressing was, again, used as evidence to support this argument.
-Cross-dressing was normal in indigenous culture in India, but since this did not fit the moral standards of sexuality of Britishers and the ambiguity of Section 377, Khairati was arrested and prosecuted in court.
+Cross-dressing was normal in the indigenous culture in India, but since this did not fit the moral standards of sexuality of Brits and due to the ambiguity of Section 377, Khairati was arrested and prosecuted in court.
 Khairati was later acquitted on appeal in the Allahabad high court.

-Homosexuality was decriminalised in the French Indian territories of Pondicherry in 1791.